 While there is no specific cause for concern, many experts are reluctant to recommend this supplement for children.

 This reluctance stems in part from its wide-ranging effects, which are not completely understood.
 Children are also considered a sensitive group, as they are still growing and developing.

 Long-term studies are needed before melatonin can be used with absolute safety in children (

-Summary While parents occasionally give melatonin supplements to their children, most health practitioners don’t recommend its use in this age group.
+While parents occasionally give melatonin supplements to their children, most health professionals don’t recommend its use in this age group.

 As a sleep aid, melatonin supplements should be taken in the evening.

-Nevertheless, sleepiness is a possible problem in people who have reduced melatonin clearance rates, which is the rate at which a drug is removed from the body.
+Nevertheless, sleepiness is a possible problem in people who have a reduced melatonin clearance rate, which is the rate at which a drug is removed from the body.
 An impaired clearance rate extends the time melatonin levels stay high after taking supplements.

 While this may not be an issue in most healthy adults, reduced melatonin clearance has been reported in older adults and infants.
 It is unknown whether this has any effects on melatonin levels the morning after taking supplements (

 Yet, even when melatonin supplements or injections are given during the daytime, they do not seem to affect the ability to maintain focus.